ndejong/terraform-digitalocean-opnsense-image/README.md

 the action to create the image is performed as a `local-exec` call to `curl` thus preventing it from being a Terraform resource.

+## Use your new Droplet Image
+You are now able to start a new Digital Ocean Droplet using the image just created by selecting the image from the "Snapshots" tab under the "Choose an image" heading when starting a new Droplet through the Digital Ocean web- console.

 ## Warning!
 The default rules used in this arrangement differ from the default OPNsense rules in that they **allow** access to the